 - 10 Finishing up your day trip to Hocking Hills State Park:

 My short day trip to Hocking Hills State Park explained:

 Visiting Hocking Hills State Park was a trip I’ve been trying to make for many years and in mid September 2021, that chance arrived, and of course I took it.

-My visit to Hocking Hills State Park was actually the last stop on a 10 day road trip I took and despite seeing some truly stunning areas in those 10 days (Finger Lakes and the Minnesota Coast to name a few spots), in many ways, the best was saved for last as this park was what I decided to check out as the last stop on my trip.
+My visit to Hocking Hills State Park was actually the last stop on a 10 day road trip I took and despite seeing some truly stunning areas in those 10 days (Finger Lakes and the North Shore Coast to name a few spots), in many ways, the best was saved for last as this park was what I decided to check out as the last stop on my trip.

 However, my trip here would be have to be a short one due to me already being tired from seeing everything else I did for 9 days straight before that, and also because I had some time constraints requiring I get home (NYC) the very same day I was visiting Hocking Hills State Park.
 And so, the goal when visiting this park was to see as much as I could in the short amount of time I had, and let me tell you, not only did I manage to do that, but I also feel like I got an amazing experience in the park as well.

 The good news is that whether you’re like me, who is usually in a rush to see as many places as possible, or have more time on their hands, the same 5 things I did, you can do too, either quickly, or take your time with!
 Either way, I’m certain you’ll enjoy your experience in this park more than you can imagine, because this place definitely surprised me with it’s beauty (and I don’t say that often).